kemaltekce/sklearn_forward_time_series_split/README.md

 This forwardtesting time series cross-validator allows you to start at a given date, set the size of the test set and specify an offset between train and test set if needed.

 ## Try out the forwardtesting validator
-To try out the validator yourself, run the following:
+To try out the validator yourself.
+Install the requirements and run the following:
 ```
 python exmaple.py
 ```